Astigmatism (optical systems): Third-order astigmatism

-The second plane used in the analysis is the sagittal plane.
-This is defined as the plane, orthogonal to the tangential plane, which contains the object point being considered and intersects the optical axis at the entrance pupil of the optical system.
-This plane contains the chief ray, but does not contain the optic axis.
-It is therefore a skew plane, in other words not a meridional plane.
+The second plane used in the analysis is the sagittal plane, defined as the plane orthogonal to the tangential plane and containing the chief ray before refraction (so along the original chief ray direction).
+This plane intersects the optical axis at the entrance pupil of the optical system.
+This plane is not a tangential plane so is a skew plane, in other words not a meridional plane.
 Rays propagating in this plane are called sagittal rays.

-In third-order astigmatism, the sagittal and transverse rays form foci at different distances along the optic axis.
-These foci are called the sagittal focus and the transverse focus, respectively.
+In third-order astigmatism, the tangential rays (in the tangential plane) and sagittal rays (in the sagittal plane) form foci at different distances along the optic axis.
+These foci are called the tangent focus and sagittal focus, respectively.
 In the presence of astigmatism, an off-axis point on the object is not sharply imaged by the optical system.
-Instead, sharp lines are formed at the sagittal and transverse foci.
-The image at the transverse focus is a short line, oriented in the direction of the sagittal plane; images of circles centered on the optic axis, or lines tangential to such circles, will be sharp in this plane.
-The image at the sagittal focus is a short line, oriented in the tangential direction; images of spokes radiating from the center are sharp at this focus.
+Instead, sharp lines are formed at the tangential and sagittal foci.
+The image at the tangent focus is a short line, oriented in the direction of the sagittal plane; images of circles centered on the optic axis, or small lines tangential to such circles, will be sharp in this focal plane.
+The image at the sagittal focus is a short line, oriented in the direction of the tangential plane; images of spokes radiating from the center are sharp at this focus.
 In between these two foci, a round but "blurry" image is formed.
 This is called the medial focus or circle of least confusion.
 This plane often represents the best compromise image location in a system with astigmatism.

 The amount of aberration due to astigmatism is proportional to the square of the angle between the rays from the object and the optical axis of the system.
 With care, an optical system can be designed to reduce or eliminate astigmatism.
 Such systems are called anastigmats.

 Astigmatism in systems that are not rotationally symmetric

 If an optical system is not axisymmetric, either due to an error in the shape of the optical surfaces or due to misalignment of the components, astigmatism can occur even for on-axis object points.
 This effect is often used deliberately in complex optical systems, especially certain types of telescope.
 Some telescopes deliberately use non-spherical optics to overcome this phenomenon.

-In the analysis of these systems, it is common to consider tangential rays (as defined above), and rays in a meridional plane (a plane containing the optic axis) perpendicular to the tangential plane.
+In the analysis of these systems, it is common to consider tangential rays (a plane including an object point being considered and the optical axis), and rays in a meridional plane (a plane containing the optical axis) perpendicular to the tangential plane.
 This plane is called either the sagittal meridional plane or, confusingly, just the sagittal plane.